vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 ## Plan Of Attack

-- Agree on minimal Kubernetes version.
-(1.14)
-- Agree on a list of Kubernetes cluster flavors we want to test against.
 - Setup a proper testing suite for k8s.
   - Local testing via `make test-integration-kubernetes`.
     - Ability to "bring your own cluster".
 See [issue#2170].